Kenya Thiriku AB Filter

 Process: Fully washed and dried on raised beds.

 Altitude: 14-1700 Meters above sea level

 Members:1770 smallholder farmers deliver to Thiriku Mill.

 Average farm size: 1 Hectare.

 Roast: Hot Drop, beat it with a stick to achieve a light Filter.

-On opening, this Kenya Thiriku AB is citrusy.
-For me, this is like a combination of sweet grapefruit and (arguably) the best bits of a G&T, in the finish.
-As the coffee cools (note to self don’t drink all 5 bowls) there is a change in the citrus character to sweet lime, that pairs beautifully with the red and black currants, which become more prevalent on cooling.
-Potential for black tea notes and botanicals (slightly herbal).
-This is superb as a cold coffee too.
+This coffee is a case of flaunting it because you have it!
+The frontend acidity is bright, incredible, and smile-inducing.
+For me, there is lots of sweet grapefruit acidity, followed by an emergence of currants and brown sugar.
+As the coffee cools there is a change in the citrus character to sweet lime, that pairs beautifully with the red and black currants, which become more prevalent on cooling.
+Potential for black tea notes and ever-sweetening currants.
+This is a truly vibrant clean juicy fruity cup.

 Recipe: 60-65g per litre and upwards.

 Thiriku Coffee Mill and the Revolution